 Navigate this Section

-The Council of Economic Advisers (CEA) in Washington, D.C. offers full- and part-time unpaid internship programs on-site in Washington, D.C..
+The Council of Economic Advisers (CEA) offers paid full-time and part-time internship programs on the White House campus.

 Interns will have the opportunity to work on exciting, challenging projects with real world implications.
 Interns support the research and analysis-based mission of the CEA by assisting the staff in researching a wide range of macroeconomic, microeconomic, and international issues and conducting statistical analysis and data collection, among other responsibilities.
 Interns also earn valuable experience applying their quantitative and qualitative research skills on a daily basis and learn new ways to approach questions from CEA economists.
 Administrative duties to support the work of the Council are also involved.